-The CCF was constituted on 29 October 2015 by the Deed of Constitution entered into by KBA Consulting Management Limited (the "Manager") and State Street Custodial Services (Ireland) Limited (the "Depositary").
+The CCF was constituted on 29 October 2015 by the Deed of Constitution entered into by Waystone Management Company (IE) Limited (formerly KBA Consulting Management Limited until 29 September 2023) (the "Manager") and State Street Custodial Services (Ireland) Limited (the "Depositary").
 As such, the CCF is not an incorporated entity and does not have a separate legal personality.
-Instead, it is simply a description of a form of undivided co-ownership by contractual arrangement whereby persons who acquire units and become legal unitholders in the CCF, will have co-ownership rights to the property of the relevant Sub-Fund of the CCF and the income that is derived from such property.
+Instead, it is simply a description of a form of undivided co-ownership by contractual arrangement whereby persons who acquire units and become legal unitholders in the CCF, will have co-ownership rights to the property of the relevant sub-fund of the CCF and the income that is derived from such property.